 Heroic Bastard: Thomas — and the bastard son of a priest, no less.
 It doesn't stop him from occasionally laying claim to his father's family title.

 Honour Before Reason: King John of Bohemia allies with the French at the Battle of Crécy and dies charging into combat when the day is lost.
 He's also blind.
+In general, many of the more chivalrous knights in the series basically run on this mindset.

 I Gave My Word: Robbie Douglas's reason for not wanting to fight the English.